 Why Study Life Before Death Why Study Transcendentals Why Study Phenomenology See more videos in the ‘Why Study’ series here.

 Dr Conor Cunningham tells the story of the ways we can look at an apple.
-A piece of fruit, a quick healthy snack, but also the starting point for a more involved understanding of the universe and why there is ‘something rather than nothing’.
-Theology is about making connections, matters of ultimate concern to humans, […]
+A piece of fruit, a quick healthy snack, but also the starting point for a more NYGoodHealth involved understanding of the universe and why there is ‘something rather than nothing’.
+Theology is about making connections, matters of ultimate concern to […]

 BBC ACTIVE: Video for Learning: Bringing Education and Training to Life Can Darwin and religion exist side by side?
 Did Darwin Kill God? is a thought-provoking programme where Anglican Christian, philosopher and theologian Conor Cunningham explains why these two beliefs are not in conflict.
 Richard Dawkins, famous for his book The God Delusion, believes there is […]